RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.5.5 - 2015-06-16 =
+* Fix: BuddyPress activities' ratings are now visible also when the user is not logged and the position is bottom.
+* Fix: Muti-criterion ratings are now visible when the summary rating is hidden.
+* Fix: Fixed a bug that shows warnings in the top-rated widget when displaying bbPress topics.

 = 2.5.4 - 2015-06-03 =
 * Fix: Fixed a bug in displaying bbPress' forum posts/replies in the Top-Rated widget.
 * Update: Updated Spanish translation.